ashjorda/60-Second-Sermons/Taking_Out_The_Trash.md

 **Conclusion**

 Pastor Matt mentioned a word in his Sunday sermon.
-The word was entrophy, which means in a state of dissary or disorder.
-Entrophy can/will show up in our lives if we don't address it.
-So my message to you all is this, ensure you aren't living a life of entrhopy, and make sure  you are taking out the trash not only in your house but also in your life often.
+The word was entropy, which means in a state of dissary or disorder.
+Entropy can/will show up in our lives if we don't address it.
+So my message to you all is this, ensure you aren't living a life of entropy, and make sure  you are taking out the trash not only in your house but also in your life often.
 Because Jesus said, "Come to me".